 For this program, we consider artists to be creatives, makers, teachers, designers, and more.
 Fields include — and are not limited to — architecture, culinary art, curation, visual art, public art, furniture, fashion, craft, design, film and video, creative writing and journalism, performing arts, music, theater, placemaking, socially engaged art, etc. We also welcome leaders who work in nonprofit cultural or community organizations and educators who share their love of art, creativity, and community with their students.

-In partnership with Riley Area Development and supported by Indianapolis Neighborhood Housing Partnership (INHP), the APLR program includes houses that were previously vacant, some for a long time, and no existing residents were displaced.
-These efforts for APLR are happening in partnership with current residents as a way to work together to further strengthen the neighborhood and keep affordable housing for artists in place.
-Our partner, South Indianapolis Quality of Life Plan and others are also working on strategies for affordable housing in general in the area.
-And we are all teaming up on efforts to avoid the displacement of existing residents.
+These efforts have happened in close partnership with current residents as a way to work together to further strengthen the neighborhood and keep affordable housing for artists in place.
+We partnered with our neighborhood associations and the South Indy Quality of Life Plan organization to match up with strategies for affordable housing in the area.
+And we all team up on efforts to avoid the displacement of existing residents.
+The main strategy is communication about what is happening and encouraging people to stay.

-Throughout this process, we’ve researched other initiatives around the country as well as teamed up with expert volunteer teams — like Ursula David’s Indy Mod Homes and Axis Architecture — to develop this program and renovate five formerly boarded up houses.
-Indy Mod and Axis adopted our first house to transform into what is now a lovely home for an artist across from Tube Factory.
 These homes are serving as a catalyst for positive activity on a short block that dead ends into an interstate highway that has caused challenges for the neighborhood now boosted by the nearby IndyGo Red Line bus rapid transit, with a stop at the end of the block.

-We focus on artists in the APLR program because Big Car Collaborative is an arts organization working in partnership with a nonprofit community development corporation to support the neighborhood where we are based and, with multiple staff members, where we live.
+We focus on artists in the program because Big Car Collaborative is an arts organization working in partnership with a nonprofit community development corporation to support the neighborhood where we are based and, with multiple staff members, where we live.

 This project is linked to larger efforts on the block funded by a $3 million grant by Lilly Endowment announced in December of 2018.
 Learn more about that here.